 In Star Trek up until Voyager female superior officers were called "Sir".
 Janeway refused that, insisting on being called Captain or "Ma'am".
 In spite of this, the bridge crew still called her "Sir" periodically.

 Ronald Moore decided this was worthy of exporting to the rebooted Battlestar Galactica.
 The principle established in the series is that "sir" became universal in the military, but not in civilian society.
 Thus Lieutenant Starbuck, President Roslin, Admiral Cain, etc. are addressed as "Sir", although "Ma'am" remains in civilian usage.
 So President Roslin's aide Billy Keikeya addresses her as "Ma'am" and Captain Apollo addresses her as "Sir" because she's his commander-in-chief.

 In the Doctor Who episode "The Next Doctor", Miss Hartigan is pronounced the CyberKing.

 On Farscape, Zhaan refers to herself as a priest, not a priestess.
 Her native word for her job is "Pa'u", but she's rarely called anything other than just "Zhaan".
-This is at least potentially an aversion, since Zhaan is actually a plant-based species, so gender might be a muddled issue with them anyway despite looking female.
+Zhaan is actually a sentient plant, so it's unclear whether other characters are just assuming feminine gender based on appearance.

 On Due South, Fraser habitually refers to his boss, Inspector Thatcher, as "sir".